restatedev/service-protocol/service-invocation-protocol.md

 runtime will treat this entry as any other entry, persisting it and sending it during replay in the correct order.

 If the SDK needs an acknowledgment that the entry has been persisted, it can set the `REQUIRES_ACK` flag in the header.
-When set, the Runtime will send back a completion, as described in [Entries and Completions section](#entries-and-completions), as soon as the entry is persisted.
+When set, the runtime will send back a completion, as described in [Entries and Completions section](#entries-and-completions), as soon as the entry is persisted.

 **Header**